 For many, LGBT adoption is still a new concept, and the image of a “perfect” family includes a mother and a father of opposite sexes.
 We know this is a just a stereotype.
-Today, more and more gay and lesbian couples are becoming parents, whether through artificial insemination, a surrogate or LGBT adoption.
-LifeLong Adoptions caters to heterosexual couples, single parents, and gay and lesbian families.
+Today, more and more lesbian and gay couples are becoming parents, whether through artificial insemination, a surrogate or LGBT adoption.
+LifeLong Adoptions caters to heterosexual couples, single parents, and gay and lesbian families looking to adopt.

-Almost 40% of all agencies and 83% of public agencies reported making at least one adoption placement with a lesbian or gay man.
-However, one-third of agencies would reject a gay or lesbian applicant, either because of the religious beliefs guiding the agency, a state law prohibiting placement with LGBT parents, or a policy of placing children only with married couples.
-Additionally, agency heads are more likely to have negative views towards gays and lesbians adopting when they associate such adoptions with greater evaluation and support needs.
-As a gay-friendly service, we were appalled to hear such discrimination.
+Almost 40% of all agencies and 83% of public agencies reported making at least one LGBT adoption placement with a lesbian or gay man.
+However, one-third of agencies would reject a lesbian and gay couple applicant, either because of the religious beliefs guiding the agency, a state law prohibiting placement with LGBT parents, or a policy of placing children only with married couples.
+Additionally, agency heads are more likely to have negative views towards lesbian and gay couples adopting when they associate such adoptions with greater evaluation and support needs.
+As a gay-friendly adoption agency, we were appalled to hear such discrimination.

 - There is no reliable evidence that homosexual orientation, impairs psychological functioning.
 Second, beliefs that lesbian and gay adults are not fit parents have no empirical foundation.1